The Best Areas to Stay in Nashville: A Neighborhood Guide

 - Energetic, youthful atmosphere

-Family-Friendly Tip: Centennial Park is perfect for kids to run around.
+Family-Friendly Tip: Centennial Park is perfect for kids to run around and hosts events throughout the year.
 And families will love staying in this slightly quieter pocket while still being close to downtown.

 Top Hotels in Midtown: